Right to Choose ADHD: What SENCOs Need to Know in 2026

 Classroom strategies should target executive function issues, not just behaviour.
 Barkley (1997) said ADHD is a self-regulation problem.
 A learner knows what to do but struggles to start and continue tasks.
 Use visual aids and timers.
 These support self-regulation better than lowered expectations.

-The Thinking Framework's Sequence operation is particularly useful here.
-When a teacher breaks a complex task into a visible, numbered sequence, they are providing the external planning scaffold that the learner's working memory cannot hold.
-This is not differentiation in the sense of reducing demand; it is differentiation in the sense of restructuring the entry point.
-The task remains unchanged.
-The planning support is made explicit.
-For a learner with ADHD, this adjustment can be the difference between task avoidance and task completion.
+This is not lowering demand.
+The task remains the same, but the entry point is structured.
+For a learner with ADHD, that adjustment can be the difference between task avoidance and task completion.
 Our article on ADHD, autism, and PDA in the classroom explores the overlaps and distinctions between these profiles in detail.

 RTC referrals cause friction when assessments lack school evidence.
 NICE NG87 (2018) says ADHD assessments need home and school input.
 Getting school evidence within the four to eight week RTC timeline proves challenging.
 (Sayal et al., 2018)

-Some RTC providers send a teacher rating scale, typically the Conners or the SNAP-IV, as part of the assessment pack.
+Some RTC providers send a teacher rating scale, typically the Conners or SNAP-IV, as part of the assessment pack.
 When this happens, the SENCO or a subject teacher completes it and returns it to the provider.
-This is the school's formal contribution to the clinical assessment.
-It is worth knowing that these rating scales carry significant weight in the diagnostic decision, and that an incomplete or uncompleted scale from school reduces the quality of the assessment data.

 If your school receives a teacher rating scale and is unsure how to complete it, our guide to ADHD tests and assessments explains what each scale measures and how teacher observations are weighted in the diagnostic process.
 Completing the scale accurately and returning it promptly is one of the most direct contributions the school can make to the quality of a child's assessment.